Tzienom/alx-system_engineering-devops/0x02-shell_redirections/README.md

 "grep -v "bin" /etc/passwd" prints lines that do not contain the specified pattern.

 "grep "^[a-z, A-Z]" /etc/ssh/sshd_config" will display all lines of the file starting with a letter.
+"tr "Ac" "Ze"" translates all occurrences of A and c to Z and e respectively.

+"tr -d "Cc"" deletes all occurrences of C and c.